tobyhodges/fair-research-software/learners/setup.md

 #### VS Code Extensions for Python

-You should also install the Python extension for VS Code by Microsoft to make your Python experience in VS Code better.
+You should also install the Python extension for VS Code by Microsoft (from `View > Extensions` top-level menu) to make your Python experience in VS Code better.

 ![*Python extension for VS Code by Microsoft*](fig/vscode-python-extension.png){ alt-text="Python extension for VS Code by Microsoft" .image-with-shadow }